jbobron/org/crowdfunding/readme.md

 ## What about the other functions of government?

-Liquid Democracy is primarily concerned with creating legislation.
-It doesn't directly change the mechanics of the Executive or Judicial branches of government, or public services like fire departments and libraries.
-We deeply believe in the wisdom of balances of power.
+We are focused on reforming the legislative process, not directly changing the mechanics of the Executive or Judicial branches of government, or public services like fire departments and libraries.
+We respect the wisdom of the 3-way balance of power.

 ## How can we bring this to our real-world politics?